 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three steps to initializing Behavioral Activation Therapy.
+-Discuss three steps to initializing Behavioral Activation Therapy.

--Name three steps regarding implementing Behavioral Activation Therapy.
+-Identify three steps regarding implementing Behavioral Activation Therapy.

--Name two steps regarding implementing ACT.
+-Discuss the two steps regarding implementing ACT.

 -Explain what is the percentage of bipolar individuals that occurs in Psychiatric comorbidit.

 -Name the three phases of Family Focused Therapy for bipolar disorder.

 -Name four components of the “relapse drill” technique for family-focused treatment.